-The Agreement on the withdrawal of the United Kingdom from the EU (‘Withdrawal Agreement’), negotiated between the United Kingdom and the EU, envisages a transition period set to run from the day the United Kingdom exits the EU until at least 31 December 2020 (‘deal scenario’).
+The withdrawal agreement negotiated between the United Kingdom and the EU envisages a transition period set to run from the day the United Kingdom exits the EU until at least 31 December 2020 (‘deal scenario’).
 During this period, the United Kingdom will continue to be part of the single market and the customs union.
 Under this scenario, the existing terms of the Swiss-EU bilateral agreements will continue to apply between Switzerland and the United Kingdom, with no changes to the current status quo.
 In this case, the trade agreement would enter into force after the end of the transition period.

-The trade agreement replicates the vast majority of the trade agreements currently governing relations between Switzerland and the United Kingdom: the 1972 Free Trade Agreement, the Agreement on Public Procurement, the Agreement on the Fight against Fraud, part of the Agreement on Mutual Recognition in relation to Conformity Assessment and the 1999 Agricultural Agreement.
-Some agreements between Switzerland and the EU are based on the harmonisation or recognition of equivalence of rules between Switzerland and the EU (2009 Agreement on Customs Facilitation and Security, certain sections of the Agricultural Agreement including the ‘Veterinary Agreement’ Annex, and certain sections of the Agreement on Mutual Recognition in relation to Conformity Assessment) and cannot be fully replicated at this stage.
+The trade agreement replicates the vast majority of the trade that apply under the bilateral agreements between Switzerland and the EU: the Free Trade Agreement, the Agreement on Public Procurement, the Agreement on the Fight against Fraud, the Agreement on Mutual Recognition in relation to Conformity Assessment, the Agricultural Agreement and the Agreement on Customs Facilitation and Security.
+Some of these agreements between Switzerland and the EU focus (to varying extents) on the harmonisation or recognition of equivalence of rules between Switzerland and the EU (2009 Agreement on Customs Facilitation and Security, certain sections of the Agricultural Agreement including the ‘Veterinary Agreement’ Annex, and certain sections of the Agreement on Mutual Recognition in relation to Conformity Assessment) and so cannot be fully replicated at this stage.

-The implications of these scenarios for economic actors are explained in detail in the following document: Economic relations between Switzerland and the United Kingdom after Brexit (as of 29.03.2019) (PDF, 225 kB, 29.03.2019).
+The implications for businesses of the UK’s withdrawal from the EU are explained in detail in the following document: Economic relations between Switzerland and the United Kingdom after Brexit (as of October 2019) (PDF, 227 kB, 31.10.2019).